 Scenes allow you to create and recall lighting situations.
 A scene can control any variation of luminaires in the network.
 Luminaires can be used in multiple scenes.
-As many scenes as needed can be created.

 Scenes never activate by themselves.
 They must always have something activate them.